spencermountain/vttpeg/README.md

 * some 3rd party services add cruft to the vtt file
 * sometimes the subtitles are not in the correct order
 * variety of styles for line breaks and other formatting
+* variety of styles for pacing and lumping of dialogue
 * variety of styles for describing non-dialogue sounds

 This library helps you easily manipulate VTT files in Node.js and the browser.